-As with the last two successful roundtable series, TARS has become one of the industry’s foremost opinion-leading aquaculture events in Asia.
+As with the last three successful roundtable series, TARS has become the industry’s foremost opinion-leading aquaculture events in Asia.
 A host of international experts will facilitate the plenary and breakout sessions – which are hallmarks of this critical series.
-TARS 2013 will feature an invited poster session showcasing cutting-edge research and development pertaining to finfish aquaculture.

 TARS 2014 brings together key stakeholders from the academia, policymakers, NGOs, integrators, investors, farmers and technical staff, feed suppliers, ingredient and equipment specialists, and marketers.